Trouble With Mussels

 Anina crouched beside Sano in his section of their room, leaning against the thin wall.
 It was not yet dawn, but their neighbours made quite a racket as they vacated their room.
 They complained that they wouldn’t get to see the king and the sacrifice now that they were leaving Masagan.
 Others hoped they would run into the king’s entourage on the road.
 All the while, Sano and Anina eavesdropped in quiet trepidation.

 Anina didn’t seem like she was fully awake yet, with the way her head rested against the wall, eyes half-lidded, hair falling into her face.
 Sano wanted to ask what they were going to do, but he was getting really embarrassed about doing that.
 It rankled that he couldn’t find a way to get them out of this situation, when he’d gotten them into it in the first place.
-Sano had spent all his life imagining the amazing things he would do when he finally lived out in the world, and now he couldn’t even afford peanut curry, let alone stay one step ahead of the king.
+Sano had spent all his life imagining the amazing things he would do when he finally lived out in the world, and now he couldn’t even afford coconut stew, let alone stay one step ahead of the king.

 “Should we leave?”
 Sano asked, unable to come up with a better suggestion.
 “I’m all right with it if you are.”